-Individuals that regularly balance their tasks with contemplative practices realize the positive impact this has on their peace of mind, how they relate to others and even on their health.
-It may be as simple as going for a walk, listening to your preferred music dancing, practicing a sport, playing with children or your pet, gardening or creating art.
+Individuals that dedicate time to nurture this ignored or neglected part of themselves soon realize the positive impact that small practices of slowing down have on their peace of mind, how they relate to others and even on their health.
+It may be as simple as going for a walk, listening to your preferred music, dancing, practicing a sport, playing with children or your pet, gardening or creating art.